-Except for funds received as an administrative cost allowance (ACA), Federal Student Aid (FSA) funds received by a school are held in trust by the school for students and the Department.
-The cash management regulations discussed in this chapter establish rules and procedures that a school must follow in requesting, maintaining, disbursing and managing FSA program funds.
-These rules and procedures also apply to third-party servicers.
+Except for funds received as an administrative [no-lexicon]cost[/no-lexicon] allowance (ACA), Federal Student Aid (FSA) funds received by a school are held in trust by the school for students and the Department.
+The cash management regulations discussed in this chapter establish rules and procedures that a school, and third-party servicers if applicable, must follow in requesting, maintaining, disbursing and managing FSA program funds.

 Purpose of Cash Management Regulations

 The cash management regulations are intended to: